-General and administrative expenses increased by \$91,000 in the twelve months from December 2019 to December 2020.
+General and administrative expenses increased to \$0.47 million in 2021 from \$0.40 million in 2020.
 The main changes were as follows:

-- Accounting and audit fees have increased due to ad hoc tax related costs in the group, audit fee adjustments and foreign exchange fluctuations. - Consulting and legal fees: Legal costs have increased in 2020 due to increased exploration activity of the group during the year. - Investor relations: One of the main focuses of the Group's management is to actively engage with its shareholders and investors.
-The decrease for the twelve months ended 31 December 2020 relates mainly to the appointment of Cenkos as NOMAD and sole broker.
-Other reductions include less shareholder engagement due to COVID and oneoff costs in 2019 not incurred in 2020. - Office and administrative expenses have remained relatively constant year on year, a decrease in filing fees due to a reduced market capitalisation of the Company with the relevant stock exchanges and reduced office and administrative costs in Hungary were offset by insurance premium increases resulting from external market conditions. - Travel and promotion decreased in the current twelve-month period due to travel restrictions imposed by COVID-19.
+- Accounting and audit fees: Movement period on period is due to ad hoc tax consulting costs incurred in Q1 2021. - Consulting and legal fees: The overall decrease period on period is due to management's on-going attention to cost containment. - Investor relations: One of the main focuses of the Group's management is to actively engage with its shareholders and investors.
+There were minimal increases period on period. - Office and administrative expenses have increased predominately due to insurance premium increases resulting from external market conditions. - Travel and promotion have remained minimal period on period due to continued travel restrictions imposed by COVID-19.